 The voting rights of the member involved in a removal or suspension procedure

-The member involved in a removal procedure does not take part in General Assembly’s vote and deliberations related its potential membership removal and can’t be represented.
+The member involved in a removal procedure does not take part in the General Assembly’s vote and deliberations related its potential membership removal and cannot be represented.

 If the member involved in a suspension procedure is a member of the Board, or is represented within the Board, the relevant Board member does not take part in the Board vote and deliberations related to the membership suspension.